yangxikevinou/DDG_F17/README.md

 ## About Javascript

-The implementation of geometry-processing-js attempts to minimize the use of obscure Javascript language features.
+The implementation of ddg-exercises-js attempts to minimize the use of obscure Javascript language features.
 It should not be too difficult for anyone with experience in a dynamic language like Python or familiar with the principles of Object Oriented Programming to get a handle on Javascript syntax by reading through some of the code in this framework.